 What makes an H1 tag important for SEO?

 The ability of search engines to interpret the meaning of a website is one of their most challenging tasks.
 Using information from many sources, they are able to do that quickly and effectively.
-The page title is one of those signals, and the H1 Tag is another.
+The page title is one of those signals.
+The H1 Tag is another.

 How Many H1 Tags Should You Use Per Page?

 This is a frequent query with a frequently misunderstood response.
-Many individuals hold the belief that there should never be more than one H1 tag on a page, and SEO writing tools will even alert you if there are several H1 tags on a page.
+Many individuals hold the belief that there should never be more than one H1 tag, and SEO writing tools will even alert you if there are several.
 But in actuality, it truly relies on the content of your page.

 How H1 tags should reflect user intent?